 The guys at Twitter hadn’t done a good job over the years when it came down to supporting the Windows platform where apps are concerned.
-The Twitter app for Windows Phone 8.1 lacks many features, and the same can be said about the Twitter app for Windows 8.1.
-But just days before Microsoft launched Windows 10 for public consumption, the app was updated to support Windows 10, so what is new?
-Well, if you are going in expecting to experience all the cool features that can be found on the Android or the iOS version of the Twitter app, don’t, just don’t.
+The Twitter app for Windows lacked many features.
+But just days before Microsoft launched Windows 10 for public consumption, the app was updated to support Windows 11/10, so what is new?

 Let’s dig into what the Twitter app brings to the Windows 10 platform, shall we?

 The main listed features of the app are: